grokys/grokys.github.com/_posts/2015-08-03-avalonia-alpha4.md

 [Avalonia](https://github.com/AvaloniaUI/Avalonia) is now available.

 Avalonia is a cross platform .NET UI framework inspired by WPF, with XAML, data binding, lookless controls and much more.
-Take a look at the video to see our current progress:
+Avalonia is the only way to bring XAML-based applications to Windows, Mac and Linux (and we have experimental mobile support too!)

 This is the first release of Avalonia after it was renamed from Perspex!
 We did this due to potential trademark issues with the name Perspex.